Tomasz-Rogalski/Pets-quiz/readme.txt

 The companion will try to help the player but may be wrong, it doesnt know everythong.
 Highscores are stored in scoreaboard.

+App was created using django and other modules (check requirements.txt).